AluminiumOxide/AuxY-Net/readme.md

 ### Since it is not very specification |  this project is for reference only for the time being
-##### We propose a multi-head semantic segmentation network structure called AuxY-Net based on U-Net
+##### I propose a multi-head semantic segmentation network structure called AuxY-Net based on U-Net
 his structure allows U-Net to achieve better performance in quantitative photoacoustic imaging and is more robust

 ---